helenclx/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - Helen Chong

 The log of Round 1 of my #100DaysOfCode challenge.
 Started on 3 January 2024, Wednesday.
+Completed on 11 April 2024, Thursday.

 ## Log